1. Look for the Signs

 Tamas: It’s quite poetic and has a strong impact on me.

-Linda: The beauty of cinema at its basic: the work reminds us of the power of basic camera work and editing.
+Linda: The beauty of cinema at its basic: the work reminds us of the power of camera work and editing.
 Simple visual narrative with precise montage work.
 Then slowly and gradually I discover that the images I see are the result of an embodied vision -- someone was there, looking and paying attention from a specific point of space.

 Winnie: Even though I’m not quite sure if it fits the categories declared, I like the work on super 8 film.